Imran4424/HasKell-Programming-StepByStep/readme.md

 2. An integer variable n contains 5.
 Write a program that prints value of n.
 3. Variable declaration in Haskell (Both constant and non constant)
 4. Write a program that read and display an integer number
+5. Write a program that read and display floating point number

 # Operators